eCook Meal

 What are the main ingredients in Crispy Hake Bites?

-Baby Potatoes, Cake Flour, Fish, Fresh Dill, Lemon, Line-caught Hake Fillet, Line-caught Hake Fillets, Low Fat Yoghurt Plain, Panko Bread Crumbs, Peas, Pesto Princess Basil & Lemon Pesto, Yoghurt, Yoghurt Plain
+Baby Potato, Cake Flour, Dill, Fish, Lemon, Line-caught Hake Fillets, Panko Bread Crumbs, Pea, Pesto Princess Basil & Lemon Pesto, Yoghurt

 What is the nutritional information of Crispy Hake Bites?